 I was born and raised in South Jersey, midway between Philadelphia and the Pine Barrens.
 Although my siblings and I were raised without religion, we were raised with a surplus of wonder and awe.
 In our household, no interest was considered unusual or a waste of time.
 To be interested, to be fascinated, to want to learn more about the world, was the best way to be alive.
-My father came to this country as a refugee, which has informed my sense of justice.

 As an adult, I attended Rutgers-Camden for undergrad, and later for my first graduate degree, where I studied English and linguistics.
 In between, I spent several months in Azerbaijan studying at the Azerbaijan University of Languages on a Critical Language Scholarship from the US State Department.
 The experience had a profound effect on my reverence for the unique unknowability of every human experience, and my respect for the preciousness of human lives everywhere.

 Though encouraged to apply for a job in the foreign service or intelligence upon my return, I instead returned to bartending, a career that I held for over ten years.
 I alternated between tending bar and working in editing and publishing into my 30s, while living in Philadelphia, not far from where I grew up.
 Although I was not involved in religion at the time, I believe my ministry truly began at the bar, as I spent a decade listening to people tell me their darkest secrets and most joyous news.

 In 2011, I was volunteering for an independent poll observer organization, when I walked into a small neighborhood church that also served as a polling place.
 I felt an actual chill, and was overcome with a feeling that this was where I needed to be.
 The experience led to my joining the Unitarian Universalist Church of the Restoration, a diverse and historically Universalist church in Philadelphia.